 The best time to aerate is in the summer or spring for warm season lawns, while cool-season grasses are best aerated in autumn.
 You can use a liquid aeration product to break down the thatch and reduce soil compaction.
 On the other hand, you may also choose to aerate mechanically.
 In that case, you need an aeration machine that can run over your turf and pull plugs of soil out of your yard.

 Dethatching Your Lawn

-Although this article says dethatching and aerating at the same time, it isn’t recommended unless the lawn needs it.
+Although this article says dethatching and aerating at the same time, isn’t recommended unless the lawn needs it.
 Dethatching is a big project and may do more harm than good to your lawn especially if it doesn’t need it.
 You shouldn’t need to dethatch if you aerated and mowed down your lawn enough.

 If your turf has too much thatch, it can hinder the growth of grass and cause it other health problems.
 You should only dethatch if the thatch is too thick (more than ½” to ¾”).
 In dethatching, you are going to need a verticutter or a dethatching machine to run over your lawn.
 Its vertical blades cut through the soil then pulls up the thatch.